Vaccination Liberation - Information

 Now for a little realism:

-Note that the graph above shows a 25 percent drop in autism between 1990 and 1991.
-Note also that the MMR vaccine was not simply withdrawn but the triple antigen vaccine was withdrawn from the market and three separate jabs were introduced which were given close together in time.
-So in fact there was a marked decline in autistic cases among those who received neither the MMR or the M and M and R triple but separate injections.
+The graph above shows a 25 percent drop in autism between 1990 and 1991.
+Also note the MMR vaccine was not simply withdrawn but rather the MMR, a triple antigen (measles, mumps and rubella) vaccine, was withdrawn from the market and in its place three separate jabs given close together in time were introduced.
+So in fact, there was a marked decline in autistic cases among those who received neither the MMR or the M and M and R in three separate injections.
+More information may be found here: http://childhealthsafety.wordpress.com/2009/06/03/japvaxautism/

 NEJM reprint of "A Population-Based Study of Measles, Mumps, and Rubella Vaccination and Autism" by K.M.
 Madsen and Others